BuildWithSachin02/javascript/Api/dog-img-api/readme.md

 ## 📚 About

-**Random Dog Viewer** एक educational project है जो सीखने के लिए बना है। यह demonstrate करता है:
+**Random Dog Viewer** is an educational project built for learning purposes.
+It demonstrates:
-- REST API से data कैसे fetch करते हैं
+- How to fetch data from REST APIs
-- DOM manipulation कैसे करते हैं
+- How to manipulate the DOM
-- Loading state कैसे show करते हैं
+- How to show loading states
-- Modern CSS styling कैसे करते हैं
+- How to apply modern CSS styling

-यह project **Dog.CEO API** का use करता है जो free है और unlimited dog images provide करता है। 🐶
+This project uses the **Dog.CEO API**, which is free and provides unlimited dog images. 🐶

 ---

 ## ✨ Features

-- 🎲 **Random Dog Images**: हर बार एक नया dog image दिखाता है
+- 🎲 **Random Dog Images**: Displays a new dog image every time
-- 🔘 **Simple Button**: "Get New Dog" button से नया image लाएं
+- 🔘 **Simple Button**: Get new images with the "Get New Dog" button
-- ⏳ **Loading Effect**: Image load होते समय opacity effect दिखता है
+- ⏳ **Loading Effect**: Shows opacity effect while image is loading
 - 🎨 **Beautiful UI**: Modern dark theme with gradient background
-- 📱 **Responsive Design**: Mobile, tablet, desktop सब पर काम करता है
+- 📱 **Responsive Design**: Works on mobile, tablet, and desktop
-- 🚀 **Fast Loading**: API से तुरंत response मिलता है
+- 🚀 **Fast Loading**: Instant response from the API
-- 🔗 **Free API**: Dog.CEO API completely free है
+- 🔗 **Free API**: Dog.CEO API is completely free

 ---